yongchristophertang/report-storage/README.md

 ```

 ## Upload test results to a remote storage
 The remote storage should provide an RESTful HTTP URL for accepting upcoming test results case by case.
 The configuration of this URL can be set in an application.conf/application.properties/application.json file residing in the classpath.
+All test contexts regarding each test case (including configuration) will be packed in a json string and be posted to the configured URL.

 Take application.conf as an example, more information about how to set other format can be found in documents of [Typesage Config](https://github.com/typesafehub/config):